-This recipe for Baby Back Ribs with Blueberry Balsamic Barbecue Sauce is a must for your next barbecue.
-It’s sticky, spicy, and a whole lot of savory!
+Baby Back Ribs with Blueberry Balsamic Barbecue Sauce is a must for your next barbecue.
+The blueberry BBQ sauce recipe is sticky, spicy, and a whole lot of savory!

 If there is one thing my daughter can eat with blissful abandon every single day of the week, it would be ribs.
 Ribs for breakfast, ribs for lunch, ribs for dinner.
 Viva la ribs!